 Chicago-based Hub International Ltd. (Hub), an insurance brokerage firm, has announced several acquisitions.

-It has acquired the shares of Hall-Conway-Jackson Inc. and the assets of Cascade Insurance Group Inc., Bothell, Wash.-based insurance brokerage and employee benefit firms, respectively.
+It has acquired the shares of Hall-Conway-Jackson Inc. and the assets of Cascade Insurance Group Inc., Bothell, Washington-based insurance brokerage and employee benefit firms, respectively.
 Terms of the acquisition were not disclosed.

-HCJ was founded in 1935, and is a large retail insurance brokerage in the Pacific Northwest, offering middle market property and casualty, employee benefits and personal lines products and services.
-In 1989, it formed a joint venture with Cascade.
-Jointly, they are a full-service brokerage with specialty program expertise in professional liability, restaurants, product recall, and taverns.
-Capabilities extend to large commercial property developers, shopping centers, manufacturing and habitational real estate accounts.
+HCJ was founded in 1935, and is one of the largest retail insurance brokerages in the Pacific Northwest region, offering middle market property and casualty, employee benefits and personal lines products and services to a broad customer base.
+In 1989, they formed a joint venture with Cascade to manage and develop both companies’ group insurance business.
+Jointly, they are a full service brokerage with specialty program expertise in professional liability, restaurants, product recall, and taverns.
+Their capabilities extend to large commercial property developers, shopping centers, manufacturing and habitational real estate accounts.

 Additionally, Hub International has acquired the shares of Sander A. Kessler & Associates Inc., a Santa Monica, Calif.-based insurance brokerage firm.
 Terms of the acquisition were not disclosed.

 Founded in 1956, Kessler is an independent full-service insurance agency in California.
-Kessler currently arranges insurance programs for industries, including manufacturing, seafood, meat processing, security guards, recycling, and the solar industry.
-They alsoplace workers’ compensation risks for these industries.
+Kessler currently arranges insurance programs for a range of industries, including manufacturing, seafood, meat processing, security guards, recycling, and the solar industry.
+They are also known for placing workers’ compensation risks, among other lines of coverage, for these industries.

 Hub also acquired the assets of Davis & Graeber Insurance Services Inc., a Redlands, Calif.-based insurance brokerage firm.
 Terms of the acquisition were not disclosed.
 The D&G team will become part of the California operations of Hub International Insurance Services (Hub California), and will remain in its existing office.
 Peter Davis, Marty Davis and Beth Kolpien, the principals of D&G, will join Hub California as part of this transaction.